CATEGORIES

 Women Entering Male Dominated Workplaces

-Male dominated industries are occupations which comprise 25% or less of female employees in them.
-Examples of male dominated workforces include- construction, engineering, technology, firefighting, aerospace among others.
+Male-dominated industries are occupations that comprise 25% or less of female employees in them.
+Examples of male-dominated workforces include- construction, engineering, technology, firefighting, and aerospace among others.
 These industries typically exhibit challenging work environments for women.
-It may be in the form of misconceptions regarding their leadership capabilities, gender stereotypes, sexual harassment among others.
+It may be in the form of misconceptions regarding their leadership capabilities, gender stereotypes, and sexual harassment among others.
 Despite these disadvantages, according to Business News Daily, women have made noteworthy gains in fields notoriously dominated by men.
 Some examples of these fields and the percentage of women in each role are as follows:

 Women in the Workplace Statistics: Scope for Improvement